My child has problems with cognition and learning

 - Visual aids to support key vocabulary, concepts and themes.

-- Access to lunchtime homework club where staff will help your child to organise or complete their homework.
+- Lunchtime homework club where staff will help your child to organise or complete their homework.

 Targeted support for small groups may include